FairwindsOps/resources-demo/README.md

 Change the original app to have really low CPU limits.
 Observe behavior and run tests.

 Steps:
+- Set yelb-appserver to a limit of 10m and observe probes failing
+- Set yelb-appserver to a limit of 50m and loadtest a couple times
-- Set yelb-appserver to a request of 1m and loadtest
+- Set yelb-appserver to a limit of 300m and loadtest
-- Set yelb-appserver to a request of 500m and loadtest
+- Set yelb-appserver to a limit of 500m and loadtest

 Symptoms:
 - CPU Throttling - Request time goes _way_ up